LouWii/docker-simple-webserv/README.md

 We've created a general `docker-compose.yml` with a `.env` file that will allow you to easily run the db server and web server together.
 All important variables that needs changing are located in the `.env` file.

+The generated containers will be named depending on the project name and service name.
+If your project name is `site` and the service is `db`, the container will be named `site_db_1`.

 Note that the db server is using a **persistent volume**.
 That means if you stop and delete the db container, the data will stay untouched.
 You will be able to start a new container and keep the same data (database, tables but also database root password and user login).

 If you need to start again with no data, you can either delete the volume or change the volume name in `docker-compose.yml`.